heffrey78/3d-navigation-website/README.md

 - Press Enter to view detailed information about the current node.
 - Press Space to open the navigation menu.
 - Use number keys (0-9) to quickly navigate to specific nodes.
+- When at the Game Center node:
+  - Press Enter to open the game menu.
+  - Use number keys to select a game (currently, only Tetris is available).
+- In the Tetris game:
+  - Use arrow keys to move and rotate pieces.
+  - Press Escape to exit the game and return to the game menu.
-- Press Escape to close placards or exit the Tetris game.
+- Press Escape to close placards or exit menus.
 - Observe the debug information in the terminal for current position and node details.

 ## Testing and Troubleshooting